austinrsands/notefall/README.md

 # Notefall

-A web app for learning songs from MIDI files with a connected piano keyboard.
+Notefall is a web app for learning songs from MIDI files with a connected piano keyboard.
 Generated note blocks fall continuously or stop until the right keys are pressed.
 The number of keys, transpose level, and tempo may also be adjusted.

 ## Demo